wandb/docs/docs/guides/hosting/scim.md

 ## Role resource

 The SCIM role resource maps to W&B custom roles.
-As mentioned earlier, the `/Roles` endpoints are not part of the official SCIM schema, but are added to support automated management of custom roles in W&B organizations.
+As mentioned earlier, the `/Roles` endpoints are not part of the official SCIM schema, W&B adds `/Roles` endpoints to support automated management of custom roles in W&B organizations.

 ### Get custom role